Center for Entrepreneurship

-Located in the School of Business and Economics of Fayetteville State University, the Entrepreneurship Initiative is on the move.
+Located in the College of Business and Economics of Fayetteville State University, the Entrepreneurship Initiative is on the move.
 It is working to become a national hub for minority entrepreneurship and be a leader in entrepreneurship and innovation training.

 The Entrepreneurship Initiative is already equipped with the following program and activities:

 In addition, the Initiative has also created a state-of-the-art entrepreneurial leadership lab.
 This specially-equipped lab combines powerful computing, effective display, and the wealth of information available through networks to provide a more flexible and exciting learning environment that accommodates different teaching and learning styles.

 Students selected for the institute are top students with very high level of academic excellence and leadership capabilities.
 Students selected for the institute go through a rigorous selection process and are ready to take any challenge.